Housing assistance for domestic and family violence

 Priority housing assistance

-If you are experiencing domestic and family violence, you may be eligible for priority housing assistance.
-This means that you could be offered social housing ahead of other people.
+If you are experiencing or at risk of domestic and family violence, you may be eligible for priority housing assistance.

 Priority housing assistance is for eligible clients with an urgent need for medium-to-long term social housing.
-This can be a more suitable option over the private rental market.
+This can be a more suitable option than the private rental market.

 The Housing Pathways page or your local housing office can provide more information about the types of help available and how to access them.